2020-2023

 9.3 Savings Clause

-Should any article, section, or clause of this Agreement be declared illegal by a court of competent jurisdiction, then that article, section, or clause shall be deleted from this agreement to the extent that it violates the law.
+Should any article, section, or clause of this Agreement be declared illegal by a court of competent jurisdiction, then that article, section, or clause shall be deleted from this Agreement to the extent that it violates the law.
 The remaining articles, sections, and clauses shall remain in full force and effect.

 9.4 Duplication of Agreement